 Like the Play:1, it comes in black or white and you can also pair two Play:3s together as left and right speakers in a stereo setup.

-Sonos recently revealed the new Sonos Architectural by Sonance lineup, which includes in-wall, in-ceiling and outdoor speakers.
+Sonos also offers non-bookshelf speakers, in the form of the Sonos Architectural by Sonance lineup, which includes in-wall, in-ceiling and outdoor speakers.

 They will need to be hooked up to the Sonos Amp to work, which means that embracing this new range of Architectural Sonos isnβt cheap.
 On top of the Sonos Amp, the Sonance line-up consists of the Sonos In-Wall ($799), the Sonos In-Ceiling ($599) and the Sonos Outdoor ($799).

-The Sonos Amp will auto-recognise and connect to the Sonance wall speakers and youβll be able to tune them via TruePlay.
+The Sonos Amp auto-recognise and connect to the Sonance wall speakers, and youβll be able to tune them via TruePlay..

 For your TV